Botfuel/botfuel-dialog/GETTING_STARTED.md

-By the end of this tutorial, you will have a simple bot that is able to respond to a greeting and ask for your name.
+By the end of this tutorial, you will have a simple bot that is able to respond to a greeting and say back your name.
 You will also learn how to add new functionality that will allow the bot to understand a travel intent.

 # Get API credentials